 In 2009, CMS added data on hospital outpatient facilities, which included outpatient imaging efficiency data as well as emergency department and surgical process of care measures.

-This year, in 2012, we added data on the CMS readmission reduction program and measures that were voluntarily submitted by hospitals participating the American College of Surgeons National Surgical Quality Improvement Program.
+In 2012, we added the CMS readmission reduction program and measures that were voluntarily submitted by hospitals participating the American College of Surgeons National Surgical Quality Improvement Program.
 The three measures are:

 - Lower Extremity Bypass surgical outcomes